chenle02/Teaching_Tools/README.md

 		and then it will run `text2qti` the newly generated file (without `.tex`) to generate a file with `.zip`.
 	    * Now you can upload `.zip` file to Canvas.
 	    * These steps are shown by [SampleHomework.md.tex](scripts/SampleHomework.md.tex) --> [SampleHomework.md](scripts/SampleHomework.md) --> [SampleHomework.zip](scripts/SampleHomework.zip)
+	    * Then you need to upload this to Canvas following the steps here: [How do I import quizzes from QTI packages? - Canvas Community](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-import-quizzes-from-QTI-packages/ta-p/1046)
 4. Here are some more tricks that I am using to speed up the process.
     * Use [qutebrowser](https://github.com/qutebrowser/qutebrowser) as the web browser.
     * Create the quickmarks first